DoviniJ/GxEprs/README.md

 **Command**
 ```
 a <- GWAS_binary(plink_path, "mydata", "Bpd.txt", "Bcd.txt")
-trd <- a[c("ID", "A1", "OR")]
+ <- a[c("ID", "A1", "OR")]
 b <- GWEIS_binary(plink_path, "mydata", "Bpd.txt", "Bcd.txt")
 add <- b[c("ID", "A1", "ADD_OR")]
 gxe <- b[c("ID", "A1", "INTERACTION_OR")]

-x <- PRS_binary(plink_path, "mydata", summary_input = trd)
+x <- PRS_binary(plink_path, "mydata", summary_input = )
 y <- PRS_binary(plink_path, "mydata", summary_input = add)
 z <- PRS_binary(plink_path, "mydata", summary_input = gxe)
 ```
-As explained above, “mydata” is the prefix of the PLINK format files, trd, add and gxe are summary statistics generated from previous functions and used as an input for this function to construct PRS.
+As explained above, “mydata” is the prefix of the PLINK format files, , add and gxe are summary statistics generated from previous functions and used as an input for this function to construct PRS.
 These commands compute polygenic risk scores for each individual in the target dataset and outputs the PRSs of all individuals.

 To perform the same on embedded data
 ```
 a <- GWAS_binary(plink_path, DummyData, Bphe_discovery, Bcov_discovery)
-trd <- a[c("ID", "A1", "OR")]
+ <- a[c("ID", "A1", "OR")]
 b <- GWEIS_binary(plink_path, DummyData, Bphe_discovery, Bcov_discovery)
 add <- b[c("ID", "A1", "ADD_OR")]
 gxe <- b[c("ID", "A1", "INTERACTION_OR")]

-x <- PRS_binary(plink_path, DummyData, summary_input = trd)
+x <- PRS_binary(plink_path, DummyData, summary_input = )
 y <- PRS_binary(plink_path, DummyData, summary_input = add)
 z <- PRS_binary(plink_path, DummyData, summary_input = gxe)
 ```